houli/historyboard-frontend/README.md

 ## Structure
 All declarations of CSS and JavaScript should go in the `index.html` file.
 HTML templates go in the `partials` directory.

-JavaScript files go in the `js` directory and any third-party JavaScript libraries should go in the `js/vendor` directory.
+JavaScript files go in the `js` directory and any third-party JavaScript libraries should be installed via bower.

-CSS files go in the `css` directory and any third-party CSS (Bootstrap, Foundation etc.) should go in the `css/vendor` directory.
+CSS files go in the `css` directory and any third-party CSS (Bootstrap, Foundation etc.) should be installed via bower.